The pace at which new applications, software and digital devices are being created every day is stunning.

 Move over CDs and portable MP3 players!
 Create custom playlists with Mixtape.me for free and share it with your friends. ++next time you’re throwing a bash or are in the mood for some new music for free, check this site out.

 While you won’t have access to the actual files, you can test out some tunes and later buy the ones you really love!
 There are some cool Android apps, such as HABU Music, My Playlist Maker and PaceDJ, to create playlists as well.
 HABU Music is not just a regular app.
 It has a pretty impressive amazing feature – it does not just create a random playlist.
 It gauges the mood of all the songs and creates a playlist accordingly.
 PaceDJ is a great app as it creates playlists based on your heart beat per minute!
+And if you are a business owner, B2B music streaming sites such as Cloud Cover Music could help you not only bring a different vibe to your brick and mortar store, but also keep you and your patrons entertained!
 Cool stuff, huh?

 - Video Streaming